jeremy9959/Mathematics-for-Machine-Learning/chapters/01-linear-regression.md

 1. When proving that $D$ is invertible if and only if the columns of
-   $X$ are linearly independent, we argued that if $X^{\intercal}Xm=0$ for a nonzero vector $m$, then $Xm$ is orthogonal to the span of the columns of $X$, and is also an element of that span, and is therefore zero.
+   $X$ are linearly independent, we argued that if $X^{\intercal}Xm=0$ for a nonzero vector $m$, then $Xm$ is orthogonal to the span of the columns of $X$, and is also an element of that span, and therefore it is zero.
 Provide the details: show that if $H$ is a subspace of
    $\mathbf{R}^{N}$, and $x$ is a vector in $H$ such that $x\cdot h=0$ for all $h\in H$, then $x=0$.